How IFP Works: From Fiber to Function

 What Are Carbon Fiber Parts?

-If this is the first time you read about composites, then we have a full explanation article for you here.
+If this is the first time you read about composites, then we have a full explanation article for you here

-At Holy Technologies, we developed an end-to-end, automated composite production system that streamlines the entire development and manufacturing process of carbon fiber parts.
+But manufacturing carbon fiber parts is often slow, manual, and wasteful, making composite production difficult to widely adopt and scale.
+Our technology changes that.
+At Holy Technologies, we are developing an end-to-end, autonomous composite production system that streamlines the entire development and manufacturing process of carbon fiber parts.
 It delivers repeatable performance at scale, speed, and built-in circularity.
-In this article, we explain how our system works — from digital design to finished part.
+In this article, we explain how our system works, from digital design to finished part.

 How To Make Carbon Fiber Parts?